-Speaking of which: Singularity boasts these tasty solos all over the track list.
-You kinda need to catch them once they happen, because they risk to drown in all that aforementioned abject and over-abundant complexity.
+Speaking of which: Singularity boasts these tasty solos all over the tracklist.
+You kinda need to catch them once they happen, because they risk drowning in all that aforementioned abject and over-abundant complexity.

 All of that is exacerbated by the ever-present and somewhat overwhelming drum work of Ukri Suvilehto (Abbath, Whispered).
 The drum set has this annoying tendency to take center stage.
 Don’t get me wrong, the work of the mighty stick wielder is indeed technically outstanding.
 But outside a proper contest, drums should never overwhelm, nor otherwise get up front.
 There have been other outstanding drummers like Yanic Bercier, who did this to their own outfits.
 Which again did not necessarily benefit the overall quality of the records they supported.